StanDarius24/PAD-SpringBoot-Angular/README.md

 * A user should be able to send direct messages to another user by end-to-end encryption
 * Each user should be able to access his own news feed, where he is going to see the last posts of his friends
 * At each photo/post all users in the friends list should be able to comment
+* A user should be able to search for his friends

 # Technology Used / Architecture